 Once a project is underway, project managers must be able to maintain a clear and accurate picture of all simultaneous and overlapping parts of the process.
 This may involve regularly checking in with multiple teams and departments as well as reviewing work following the completion of each stage.

-Because they must be able to oversee many parts of complex processes at once, some essential project management skills include:1,2
+Because they must be able to oversee many parts of complex processes at once, some skills essential project management skills include:1,2

 - Long-Term Planning